beach casting leads

 Mackerel are pelagic, they come and go.
 If they’re not there and nobody is catching despite having a good casting distance and searching different depths, it’s time to try something else.
 You can always let other anglers keep fishing and use them as an indicator for when the mackerel have arrived!
 When the mackerel aren’t around, whack out a bait on the bottom and see what’s around.

-The first person to put a glittering bead just above a hook must have felt like they were creating a vajazzle.
-And yet it works for species like Plaice that are strongly attracted to a bit of sparkle.
-I myself have bitten off 90% of a soft plastic and just fished with the tail end when I wanted to catch a lance (greater sandeel) as part of a species hunt.
-Experimentation can lead to results and a surprising amount of the time is actually necessary in order to catch anything at all!
+I have bitten off 90% of a soft plastic and fished with the tail end when I wanted to catch a greater sandeel.
+The lance is also known as a greater sandeel and was part of a species hunt.
+Experimentation can yield results.
+Surprisingly, it’s necessary most of the time to catch anything at all!
 You have nothing to lose.

 Many beaches may look featureless at first glance this is rarely the case